New Study Finds That Beer May Help Fight Alzheimer’s Disease

 Perhaps one of the most dreadful parts of aging is the risk of getting Alzheimer’s disease.
-The neurodegenerative disease not only affects the elderly, but also their friends and family.

 In Japan, there are reportedly around 4.6 million patients who have dementia and 70% of them are suffering from Alzheimer’s disease.
 Because of Japan’s ever aging population, the number shows no signs of slowing down.